Camp Launch Mission Statement

 Enrolling Your Child

-Students will be selected by the school district they attend.
+In order to apply for Camp Launch, students must meet the below eligibility requirements.
 Once a student is selected; and upon approval from the parent, students will be registered for Camp Launch.
+If you feel your student qualifies for Camp Launch please email firstname.lastname@example.org for an application.

 Camp Launch discourages parents/guardians from picking their children up from camp, except in the case of an emergency.
 We want each child to experience the entire camp session and to build long-lasting relationships with fellow campers.
 In the case that a child must be picked up, the parent/guardian must present the Program Director with government-issued identification.
 Only people on the pick-up form will be able to take a student off campus.